e271828e/Flight.jl/prototypes/kernel/NOTES.md

 2026-08-26, `attach!` returning the handle, and the two §11.8 presentation rows entered with increment 13.
 Increment 14 retired both presentation rows on 2026-08-26 and entered its own three: the harness register's cell, the tail window, and the status's per-publication allocation.
+The harness-cell and tail-window rows were retired the same day by the D-200/D-201 spec amendment, leaving `set_slot!` and the status allocation.